kaushaljoshi43/Titanic-Project/README.md

 This repository contains information about the Titanic survival project.
 The goal of this project is to predict what type of persons were most likely to survive.

-*Method: Classification
+* Method: Classification
-*Algorithms used
-*..Logistic Regression, Linear Discriminant Analysis (LDA)
+* Algorithms used: Logistic Regression, Linear Discriminant Analysis (LDA), Quadratic Discriminant Analysis (QDA), K-Nearest Neighbors (KNN)